How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 In fact, Gunnell says, most international reviews of the research literature on suicide have found that the strongest evidence about how to bring down death rates "is around those interventions that restrict access to commonly used, high lethality suicide methods."

-In other countries, that approach has lowered suicide rates by as much as 30 percent to 50 percent.
+In other countries, that approach has lowered suicide rates by as much as 30% to 50%.

 These dramatic decreases are not mentioned in the CDC's main guide to preventing suicide, described as "a resource to guide and inform prevention decision-making in communities and states."

-It does talk about the need to create "protective environments," and includes the example of "safe storage" of guns.
+It does talk about the need to create "protective environments" and includes the example of "safe storage" of guns.
 But as the document got edited inside the CDC, its message about the importance of restricting access to "lethal means" got weakened.
 One early draft stated:

 "The evidence for the effectiveness of means restriction and other ways to establish protective environments is some of the strongest in the field."